-A syndicate pools capital from a variety of investors into an LLC that invests in the startup alongside the syndicate lead.
+A Syndicate pools capital from a variety of investors into an LLC that invests in a single startup alongside the Syndicate lead.
+Syndicate leads invite their LPs to participate in or pass on any given deal.

-AngelList handles everything through the lifetime of the syndicate, including taxes, documents, accounting, legal, and liquidity events.
-AngelList charges 5% carry on deals done through the platform (waived in select instances).
+AngelList handles everything through the lifetime of the Syndicate, including taxes, documents, accounting, legal, and liquidity events.
+AngelList charges 5% carry only on LPs found through AngelList.
+We do not charge carry for LPs with whom you have a pre-existing relationship.

 Syndicate leads earn carry on the primary investment and any subsequent follow-on investments.